yaroslaff/slideshow2video/README.md

 # upload to youtube
 # download  (use yt-dlp or just studio.youtube.com)

+# extract images from video
-slideshow2video extract -i /tmp/9may.mp4 -o /tmp/extracted
+slideshow2video extract -i /tmp/video_from_youtube.webm -o /tmp/extracted
 ~~~

 ## Warning
 Vibe-coded for personal purpose.
 Do not expect much quality from this project.
-(I do not like LLM as programmers)
+(I do not trust LLM as programmers).
+But it works for me.

 ## Installation